ibm-cloud-docs/EventStreams/eventstreams145.md

 The {{site.data.keyword.messagehub}} console is reachable only from a private admin URL.
 To discover your private endpoints, including the private admin URL, you can create a new service credential.

-Because the {{site.data.keyword.messagehub}} instance endpoints have now been converted to be accessed from the {{site.data.keyword.Bluemix_short}} only, the UI is accessible only via a web browser that is hosted on the {{site.data.keyword.Bluemix_short}} network.
+Because the {{site.data.keyword.messagehub}} instance endpoints have now been converted to be accessed from the {{site.data.keyword.Bluemix_notm}} only, the UI is accessible only via a web browser that is hosted on the {{site.data.keyword.Bluemix_notm}} network.